estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D27 - April 9, 2018
+A little more work on the mapView.
+Connecting all the parts of the app.
+Think it's finally coming together. #100DaysOfCode #Swift #iOS

 ### R2D26 - April 8, 2018
 Probably because I've struggled with autolayout so much lately, I think I'm finally getting it. #100DaysOfCode #Swift #iOS